 Foggy bus ride to a 400-year-old fort, restored into a rustic bed and breakfast.
 I enjoyed trees, mountains and silence for the first time in a while.

-I was sadly suffering from Delhi Belly and go to bed early.
+I was sadly suffering from intestinal problems and go to bed early.
 When music from a temple in the village wakes me up at 5am the next day, I just go watch the sunrise and record this video.
 And then I whine about the lack of hot water.
 But mostly, I just roll with it.

 Day 5: Jaipur